isralennon/MSAAI521/deliverables/Paper.md

 - BEV projection discards height information
 - Vertically stacked objects (e.g., overpass with traffic below) may be ambiguous
 - Tall object height not directly observable
+- Smaller objects like pedestrians or cyclists had the lowest performance in our model, so more research needs to be done.

 **Axis-Aligned Bounding Boxes:**
 - Standard YOLO uses axis-aligned boxes